kubagalecki/L3STER/README.md

 ```

 When using L3STER, all you need to do is call `spacktivate l3ster` before invoking CMake.
-> Note on Spack usage on a cluster: your cluster administrators may provide a global spack instance.
+> Your cluster administrators may provide a global spack instance.
 You can take advantage of it using spack chaining.
 If not, you should use the MPI installation provided for you by the admins, not build your own.
-Please consult Spack documentation on how to use external packages.*
+Please consult Spack documentation on how to use external packages.

 ## Running L3STER applications